AXL24/AXL24/README.md

 Here are some ideas to get you started:
 -->
 ## 🔭 Eager to grow.
+## 💬 Open to new ideas.
 ## 🌱 Storing code as milestones on the learning roadmap at my university.
-## 👯 Storing stuff that is related to the following subjects, courses, and projects.
+## 👯 Storing stuff that is related to the following subjects, courses, and projects:
-## 💬 Open to new ideas.